Best Irons for Mid Handicappers 2025 (Our Top 10 Picks)

 Leading edge

-The leading edge of iron is the point on the club where it first enters the ground.
+The leading edge of the iron is the point on the club where it first enters the ground.
 Shots where the golfer hits the ball with the leading edge first are thin, low, and weak.

 Instead, golfers want the best mid handicap irons with a leading edge that moves into the soil easily so that the ball can meet the sweet spot.